Overshoot (population): Human population planning

 Human population planning is the practice of intervening to alter the rate of population growth.
 Historically, human population control has been implemented by limiting a region's birth rate, by voluntary contraception or by government mandate.
 It has been undertaken as a response to factors including high or increasing levels of poverty, environmental concerns, and religious reasons.
 The use of abortion in some population control strategies has caused controversy, with religious organizations such as the Roman Catholic Church explicitly opposing any intervention in the human reproductive process.

-The University of Nebraska publication Green Illusions argues that population control to alleviate environmental pressures need not be coercive.
+The University of Nebraska–Lincoln publication Green Illusions argues that population control to alleviate environmental pressures need not be coercive.
 It states that "Women who are educated, economically engaged, and in control of their own bodies can enjoy the freedom of bearing children at their own pace, which happens to be a rate that is appropriate for the aggregate ecological endowment of our planet."
 The book Fatal Misconception by Matthew Connelly similarly points to the importance of supporting the rights of women in bringing population levels down over time.
 Paul Ehrlich also advocates making "modern contraception and back-up abortion available to all and give women full equal rights, pay and opportunities with men," noting that it could possibly "lead to a low enough total fertility rate that the needed shrinkage of population would follow.
 [But] it will take a very long time to humanely reduce total population to a size that is sustainable."
 Ehrlich places the optimum global population size at 1.5 to 2 billion people.

 Other academicians and public figures have pointed to the role of agriculture and agricultural productivity of increasing human carrying capacity, which results in population overshoot, as with any other species when their food supply experiences an increase, which in turn results in resource depletion and mass poverty and starvation in the case of humans.